geospectrum-ph/JICA-DPWH-RDIS/README.md

 # JICA-DPWH-RDIS
+A repository of all the source code for the JICA-DPWH-RDIS project.

 ## Client
 ## API
-This contains all the API settings

 ## Mobile
 ### RSM
 ### Hazard Map
+## Infrastructure
+## Utils